lRoMYl/swift-graphql-codegen/README.md

 | option | `--schema-source`| Yes | Source of the schema, `local` and `remote` |
 | option | `--config-path` | Yes | File path of the configuration |

-There are other optional option that can be used to manipulate the generated file names, type `dh-graphql-codegen dh-swift --help` command to see the full list
+There are other optional option that can be used to manipulate the generated file names, type `swift-graphql-codegen dh-swift --help` command to see the full list

 Example command
 ```
-dh-graphql-codegen dh-swift "schema.json" --config-path "config.json" --output-path "API"  --api-client-prefix "Groceries"
+swift-graphql-codegen dh-swift "schema.json" --config-path "config.json" --output-path "API"  --api-client-prefix "Groceries"
 ```
 ---

 ## How to create new release

 **Manual**
-- Draft a new release [here](https://github.com/lRoMYl/dh-graphql-codegen-ios/releases) just like any other Github release.
+- Draft a new release [here](https://github.com/lRoMYl/swift-graphql-codegen/releases) just like any other Github release.
 - Download the Source code (tar.gz) for the release you've just created
 - Obtain the sha256 of the tar.gz file.
 For example, you can use this [online tool](https://emn178.github.io/online-tools/sha256_checksum.html)
 - Goto [homebrew-pd-tap-ios](https://github.com/lRoMYl/homebrew-tap) to update the homebrew formulae for this new release
-  - Locate `dh-graphql-codegen.rb`
+  - Locate `swift-graphql-codegen.rb`
   - Update the `url` field to point to the new release url, generally we only need to update the version portion of the url.
-E.g. `https://github.com/lRoMYl/dh-graphql-codegen-ios/archive/refs/tags/`0.3.1`.tar.gz`
+E.g. `https://github.com/lRoMYl/swift-graphql-codegen/archive/refs/tags/`0.3.1`.tar.gz`
   - Update the `sha` field with the new release tar.gz sha256
-- Use `brew install --build-from-source dh-graphql-codegen-ios.rb` command to test if the build succeded locally
+- Use `brew install --build-from-source swift-graphql-codegen.rb` command to test if the build succeded locally
-- Create a new PR in [homebrew-pd-tap-ios](https://github.com/lRoMYl/dh-graphql-codegen-ios) with the changes in `dh-graphql-codegen-ios.rb`
+- Create a new PR in [homebrew-pd-tap-ios](https://github.com/lRoMYl/swift-graphql-codegen) with the changes in `swift-graphql-codegen.rb`

 **Automated**
 - Its possible to just write a script in [homebrew-pd-tap-ios](https://github.com/lRoMYl/homebrew-tap) to update the version and sha256 with a single command line